Valax321/RadishTools.VContainer/README.md

 This repository provides the VContainer extension component of Radish Tools.
 The Common Tools package must be installed.

+These tools supply a set of classes and components to accelerate building game frameworks around a Dependency Injection pattern using VContainer.

 ## Usage
 In Packages folder:
 ```